 of plastic products are already experiencing shortages as all segments of our society compete more frantically for a share of the available supply implication of all this, " Reid said "is that as non-essential products increasingly lose out in cutbacks to manufacture bare essential industrial and health-maintenance items. people will be forced to re-evaluate their leisure preferences.
-"The prospect, " Reid added, sports equipment may be no reational equipment may be to analyze its recreation and unobtainable.
+"The prospect, " Reid added, sports equipment may be no longer available, and replacement parts for expensive recunobtainable."